How The Sun Affects Your Skin

 When summer comes along, it’s only natural to want to spend more time outdoors.
 The feeling of the sun’s warmth on your skin is arguably one of life’s great pleasures.
 And it doesn’t just feel good.
 In fact, some sun exposure is good for you as it helps your body to produce vitamin D.

 But spend too much in the time without protecting your skin and you could be left with sunburn.
 This is thought to be caused by ultraviolet (UV) radiation acting on the skin to produce harmful substances called free radicals – a process that could also lead to changes in your skin’s cells that may, in time, trigger skin cancer.
+As such, it’s always important to use sun protection to defend you skin against the sun’s damage.

 There are three types of UV wavelengths that make up UV radiation – the part of the light spectrum that reaches the earth from the sun – namely UVA, UVB and UVC.
 These wavelengths are shorter than visible light, which means we can’t see it.